emilyriederer/website/content/post/duckdb-carolina/index.md

 North Carolina (which began accepting ballots in early September for the upcoming November midterm elections) offers a rich collection of voter data, including daily-updating information on the current election, full voter registration data, and ten years of voting history.

 -   NC 2022 midterm early vote data from [NCSBE](https://www.ncsbe.gov/results-data) (\~6K records as-of 9/23 and growing fast!)
--   NC voter registration file from [NCSBE](https://www.ncsbe.gov/results-data) (\~9M records, will be static for this cycle once registration closes in October)
+-   NC voter registration file from [NCSBE](https://www.ncsbe.gov/results-data) (\~9M records / 3.7G unzipped, will be static for this cycle once registration closes in October)
--   NC 10-year voter history file from [NCSBE](https://www.ncsbe.gov/results-data) (\~22M records, static)
+-   NC 10-year voter history file from [NCSBE](https://www.ncsbe.gov/results-data) (\~22M records / 5G unzipped, static)

 All of these files are released as zipped full-population (as opposed to delta) CSV files.

 One can imagine that this data is of great interest to campaign staff, political scientists, pollsters, and run-of-the-mill political junkies and prognosticators.
+However, the file sizes of registration and history data, which is critical for predicting turnout and detecting divergent trends, could be prohibitive.

 Beyond these files, analysis using this data could surely be enriched by additional third-party sources such as: